Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 The score is included with the submission and can be used across all kinds of conditional logic, for example:

-Calculation fields are available as part of our Pro & Agency subscription plans.
+Calculation fields are available with specific pricing plans.
 They allow you to build complex scoring logic that otherwise isn't possible with traditional Scoring, or alternatively to simplify your existing scoring logic.

 Here's how you could use a calculation with scoring: